Looking for the top things to do in Wolverhampton UK?

 Spot local waterfowl as you pass the lake.
 Let the kids burn off energy at the playground.
 Work on your swing at the golf course or bowling green.
 Gear up for some skateboarding, tennis, croquet, or pedal boating on the small lake.

-With green space ideal for picnicking, biking, or just relaxing, it’s easy to enjoy the great outdoors at West Park.
+West Park has been my go-to spot for bike rides, relaxing, and feeding the ducks since I was a student at Wolverhampton University.
+With green space ideal for picnicking, biking, or just chilling, it’s easy to enjoy the great outdoors at West Park.

 West Park (Google Maps location)

 How to get there: from the Bus Station, bus no. 10 takes 9 mins and bus no. 1 takes 12 mins.

 👉 Read more: Here’s a guide to all the top beaches near Birmingham

 6. Visit Bilston Craft Gallery

 Another one of the best things to do in Wolverhampton for free is to pop down to the Bilston Craft Gallery for an afternoon of art and crafts, just outside Wolverhampton.

 Showcasing works by local and national artists across ceramics, glass, textiles, wood, and metal, the regularly changing exhibits never cease to inspire.
 Try your hand at a new craft or hone your skills through their workshops and classes led by seasoned professionals.

 With family-friendly spaces, Bilston Craft Gallery makes an ideal outing for art lovers young and old, perfect afternoon visit, and is one of the best things to do in Wolverhampton with toddlers.